 A common trope about vampires is that they have no

 reflection.
 It probably originated with Bram Stoker’s Dracula

 Declan is misquoting part of the description of Mary

-Renaissance small amounts were fantastically expensive.
-The trade largely
+small amounts were fantastically expensive.
+The trade largely collapsed in the

-collapsed in the 17th century when 'unicorn horns' were found to be
+century when unicorn horns were found to be narwhale teeth.

-The tale of unicorns being attracted by the purity of
+The tale that unicorns were attracted by the purity of

 coincided with the trade in unicorn horns.